 Tips for Making and Serving this Recipe

-- If you can’t find tangerines, no problem…totally fine to use fresh organic oranges instead.
+- If you can’t find tangerines, no problem…use fresh oranges instead.

 - If you don’t have a food processor, use a blender instead to mix the ingredients as directed.

 - This is a fun dessert to serve with a big plate of really good cookies!
 Girl’s night, casual dinners, BBQ’s – you get the idea.

 - This sorbet will stay fresh in your freezer for up to a week, just store it in a container with a tight-fitting lid.

 - Serve the sorbet with cookies!
 This classic Butterball Cookie Recipe is easy and delicious.

 More Recipes to Try: